A Day In Pink City, Jaipur

 - Sarvato Bhadra(Diwan-e-Khas)

-- Pritam Niwas- courtyard of the Chandra Mahal
+- Pritam Niwas- the courtyard of the Chandra Mahal

 - Baggi khana